bleonard252/vivid-fe/README.md

 # vivid-fe
-"Vivid" material design frontend for Mastodon/Pleroma instances
+Vivid, a WIP Material Design frontend for Mastodon/Pleroma instances

+**WARNING:** Vivid is not ready yet.
+It will recieve a Release when the first of its features are available.

 ## To install
 Clone it to your computer (for ease of updating) and add it to a webserver.